Subtle Data Crimes: Naively training machine learning algorithms could lead to overly-optimistic results: Discussion

 \section{Discussion}

-This study reveals that nai\"ve usage of open-access data in development of MRI reconstruction algorithms could give rise to overly-optimistic results.
-The underlying cause is that open-access data are commonly prepared with hidden preprocessing pipelines that implicitly affect the data properties.
-Our large-scale study demonstrates that CS, DictL and DL algorithms exhibit biased results for data prepared with common preprocessing pipelines.
-Since this form of bias is largely unknown, it is frequently not addressed in research literature; we introduce a framework for studying such bias and coin the term \emph{subtle inverse crimes} to facilitate research in this field.
+This study reveals that naive usage of open-access data in development of MRI reconstruction algorithms could give rise to overly-optimistic results.
+The underlying cause is that open-access data are commonly prepared with hidden data processing pipelines that implicitly affect the data properties.
+Our large-scale study demonstrates that CS, DictL and DL algorithms exhibit biased results for data prepared with common data processing pipelines.
+Since this form of bias is largely unknown, it is frequently not addressed in research literature; we introduce a framework for studying such bias and coin the term \emph{subtle data crimes} to facilitate research in this field.

 This work offers insights into subtle mechanisms that lead to biased performance of modern reconstruction algorithms.
-Our main observation is that such bias stems from the unintentional coupling of hidden preprocessing pipelines with later retrospective-subsampling experiments; the preprocessing implicitly improves the inverse problem conditioning, and the retrospective subsampling enables the algorithms to benefit from that.
+Our main observation is that such bias stems from the unintentional coupling of hidden data processing pipelines with later retrospective-subsampling experiments; the data processing implicitly improves the inverse problem conditioning, and the retrospective subsampling enables the algorithms to benefit from that.
 This process may appear in different forms.
-In \emph{subtle inverse crime I}, the zero-padding concentrates the "true" k-space data to the center, and when VD sampling is later applied, those data are densely sampled; the increased amount of "true" data that becomes available to the algorithm makes the inverse problem easier to solve, hence algorithms tend to exhibit misleadingly-good results.
-In \emph{subtle inverse crime II}, the JPEG compression reduces the data entropy, i.e. it increases their sparsity and yields a more compact representation in a sparsifying transform domain.
+In \emph{subtle data crime I}, the zero-padding concentrates the "true" k-space data to the center, and when VD sampling is later applied, those data are densely sampled; the increased amount of "true" data that becomes available to the algorithm makes the inverse problem easier to solve, hence algorithms tend to exhibit misleadingly-good results.
+In \emph{subtle data crime II}, the JPEG compression reduces the data entropy, i.e. it increases their sparsity and yields a more compact representation in a sparsifying transform domain.
 Modern reconstruction algorithms leverage sparsity priors or learn the compact representation from training data \cite{lustig2007sparse,elad2010sparse,fessler2020optimization,zhu2018image}; therefore, they benefit from the compression and yield biased results.